airbytehq/airbyte/docs/deployment/deploying-airbyte/on-gcp-compute-engine.md

 ## Connect to Airbyte

 {% hint style="danger" %}
-For security reasons, we strongly recommend to not expose Airbyte on available Internet ports.
+For security reasons, we strongly recommend to not expose Airbyte publicly.
 Future versions will add support for SSL & Authentication.
 {% endhint %}

 * Create ssh tunnel.